franko/elementary-plotlib/README.md

 Limitations
 ---

-Be aware that the library does not offer many features that other, more mature or advanced libraries may offer.
+Be aware that the library does not offer as many features as that other more advanced libraries.

 Among the more important limitations of the current implementation:

   - no mouse of keyboard events from the windows can be treated
-  - no advanced font capabilities
+  - no advanced text-layout capabilities
+  - only a single type of font is available
   - no harware acceleration
   - plot has only a few options and are generally not very customizable